 How do you sniff out cheaper alternatives?
 Do some research, ask around, talk to your peers, and ask staff for help while in the store.
 Simply ask an employee to help you find fabric or materials to match your budget.

 Does the cheaper route compromise the durability of the costume?
 If yes, are you OK with having to do repairs or getting less "wears" out of the outfit?
+It may just be a matter of being aware of the limitations of your costume to get the most wear out of it.

 Buy in Bulk

 Get your friends together to get bulk discounts on products and to save on shipping especially for thermoplastics, corsetry supplies, and wigs.
-You can also benefit as a individual by buying in bulk on sites like Aliexpress.com.
+You can also benefit as a individual by buying in bulk on sites like Aliexpress.
 Many vendors sell items by the lot and offer discounts the more you buy, as well as coupons for hitting certain dollar amounts.

-Here are a few things I frequently buy in bulk: foam rolls instead of foam sheets (+ coupon at Michael's), a box of model Magic instead of an individual bag (+ a coupon at Michael's), beads, worbla xl sheets ( I never buy any of the smaller sizes), styrene, interfacing, feathers, paint mediums (ex: a big bottle of gesso) and trim.
+Here are a few things I frequently buy in bulk: foam rolls instead of foam sheets (+ coupon at Michael's), a box of model Magic instead of an individual bag (+ a coupon at Michael's), beads, worbla xl sheets (I never buy any of the smaller sizes), styrene, interfacing, feathers, paint mediums (ex: a big bottle of gesso) and trim.

 Warning: If you are buying from an international seller keep in mind the total value of your order because you may get dinged with duty charges, cancelling out all the savings you accumulated.
 In Canada and the US when your package is valued at about $200 or more, customs is likely to inspect it and charge you duties.